 This is calculated by Nastran.
 It is not necessarily the strain that results in the ply from the loading when you consider boundary conditions, layup, and other influences that must be solved for.
 That value is called the elastic strain, ε_elastic.
-What’s happening is that the reported strain for that ply is the total strain, ε_thermal + ε_elastic.
+The NX Nastran documentation is a little inconsistent in labeling, but I believe the terms elastic and mechanical are interchangeable.
+What’s happening is that the reported strain for that ply is the total strain, ε_thermal + ε_elastic1.
 A situation can develop where the ply is constrained against expansion.
 This could in theory be due to SPC constraints around it’s boundary, or if its sandwiched between plys of substantially different CTE.
 In these cases, the thermal strain (positive) is equal to the elastic strain (negative), and they essentially cancel each other out.
 Then your hand calculation that uses total strain is quite wrong.

 Thankfully, Siemens has added a method to retrieve elastic ply strain as of NX Nastran v10.2 (see PDF of Release Guide here).
 We can clarify the previous calculation of Failure Index for the Max Strain failure criteria for composites with the following equation:

 Failure Index = Ply elastic strain / Limit strain